 •Lastly, a prompt on writing up about getting around has asked about getting from an airport to Bowness-on-Windermere.

-•The closest large international airport is Manchester Airport, although there is also a smaller airport in Blackpool.
+•The closest large international airport is Manchester Airport.

 •From Manchester Airport, guests can take a train to Windermere Railway Station; and thence a cab to Blenheim Lodge in Bowness-on-Windermere.